pathminder/pathminder.github.io/_classes/warder-zweihander-sentinel.md

       12: "+2"
     text: Having improved her skill with her armor, the warder is a more capable combatant in it when protecting her allies or cause.
 The warder may subtract her aegis bonus from her total armor check penalty and increase the maximum Dexterity bonus on her armor by 1 at 6th level, and by 2 at 12th level.

+  - name: defensive reach
+    type: Ex
+    levels: [6]
+    text: At 6th level, the warder has supreme control over his environment and the use of his weapon to defend himself and his allies.
+When wielding a non-reach two-handed weapon, the warder increases his reach by five feet for use with attacks of opportunity and counters.
+When wielding a two-handed reach weapon the warder threatens adjacent enemies and may attack them as though he was not wielding a reach weapon.

   - name: adaptive tactics
     type: Ex
     levels: [7]
     text: A warrior can attempt to plan for everything, but no plan stands against the heat of battle if there is no room for adaptation.
 At 7th level, the warder can expend one use of her armiger's mark ability as a full-round action to expend up to her Intelligence modifier in readied maneuvers, then instantly ready an equal amount of maneuvers.
 The warder may not replace expended maneuvers using this ability; any maneuver she is re-preparing with this ability must be unexpended to be exchanged.
 She may choose from any of her known maneuvers.

+  - name: punishing defenses
+    type: Ex
+    levels: [12]
+    text: At 12th level, the warder has gained a great deal of skill in using offense as his best defense.
+When making an attack of opportunity or when making an attack against a foe as part of a counter, he inflicts an additional 2d6 points of damage.
+This damage is not multiplied if the character scores a successful critical hit.

   - name: stalwart
     type: Ex